nguyendangvietanh/nguyendangvietanh.github.io/content/coauthors/Laurent_TARVERNIER/index.md

 slides: ""
 ---

-Laurent Tavernier is a professor Univ.
+Laurent Tavernier is a professor at Univ.
 Hospital of Besançon, Univ.
-Bourgogne Franche-Comté, France.
-He is Head of Ear-Nose-Throat (ENT) Service of Besançon University Hospital.
+Bourgogne Franche-Comté (France) and is Head of Ear-Nose-Throat (ENT) Service of the Besançon University Hospital.

 He is also the coordinator of the µRoCS project.